BofA Securities slashes price target on Colgate-Palmolive Company [CL] – find out why.

 Investors may access a live webcast of this conference call on Colgate’s website at www.colgatepalmolive.com.
 For those unable to participate during the live webcast, a recorded version of the webcast will be made available through the Investor Center page of Colgate’s website.

+Colgate-Palmolive Company stock has also loss -0.98% of its value over the past 7 days.
+However, CL stock has declined by -10.22% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -4.77% and lost -11.71% year-on date.

-Compared to the average trading volume of 3.82M shares, CL reached a trading volume of 4068439 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CL stock reached $63.98 billion, with 845.60 million shares outstanding and 841.64 million shares in the current float.
+Compared to the average trading volume of 3.81M shares, CL reached a trading volume of 7558002 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CL shares is $86.60 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CL stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.